What is Thyristor and How it works?

 V-I Characteristics of Thyristor or SCR

-The basic circuit for obtaining Thyristor V-I characteristics is given below, the anode and cathode of the Thyristor are connected to main supply through the load.
-The gate and cathode of the Thyristor are fed from a source Es, used to provide gate current from gate to cathode.
+The basic circuit for obtaining Thyristor V-I characteristics is given below.
+The anode and cathode of the Thyristor are connected to the main supply through the load.
+The gate and cathode of the Thyristor are fed from a source Es, used to provide gate current from the gate to the cathode.

 Thyristor or SCR V-I characterstics